Pent-up private Wegovy demand prompts UK availability concerns

 Private providers are locking in supplies.

-Simple Online Pharmacy expects to have Wegovy in stock "within the next 24 hours", while Numan, an online men's healthcare company, said it is finalising its stock quota with Novo this week and intends to fill prescriptions this month.
+Simple Online Pharmacy said on Tuesday it had received Wegovy stock from a wholesaler while Numan, an online men's healthcare company, said it is waiting to learn more about available supply from the wholesaler and intends to fill prescriptions this month.

 Some of the main providers of weight-care medications in Britain, Simple, Walgreens Boots Alliance WBA.O and Superdrug said they would charge private patients from 195 pounds for a monthly supply of Wegovy.